 - Pub Rules – If the 8 ball is been pocketed and the white cue ball still remains on the table, that player wins.

-So now we see how it can be a bit confusing at times, never the less its most popular that you win once pocketed the 8 ball without scratching if you scratch you would loose as well.
+So now we see how it can be a bit confusing at times according to 8 ball pool rules, never the less it’s most popular is that you win once pocketed the 8 ball without scratching if you scratch you would lose as well.

-Any unauthorized movement of the cue ball once its not the ferrule of the cue stick been used to line the play will result in a foul play on the cue ball.
+Any unauthorized movement of the cue ball once it’s not the ferrule of the cue stick being used to line the play will result in a foul play on the cue ball.

-All shots taken on the table should be calling, you should always state which selective ball will be pocked at all times in the game, the only time you don’t have to call the shot is if the shot is more than obvious.
-If its a bank shot you are attempting to execute please state how many banks it will be and which ball will be pocket and where.
-Fail to call your shot properly, it is going to be a miss play and the opposing player gets the advantage of ball in hand.
+All shots taken on the table should be called, you should always state which selective ball will be picked at all times in the game, the only time you don’t have to call the shot is if the shot is more than obvious.
+If it’s a bank shot you are attempting to execute please state how many banks it will be and which ball will be pocketed and where.
+Fail to call your shot properly, it is going to be a miss play and the opposing player gets the advantage of the ball in hand.

-What to do if the ball goes off the table
+According to the 8 Ball Pool Rules, what to do if the ball goes off the table?

-It does not matter which ball goes off the table, all are considered as a foul shot in the game.
+It does not matter which ball goes off the table, all are considered foul shots in the game.
 The opposing player will then get a ball in hand however if that player makes a play before the ball is then been spotted back on the table, that will be a foul as well.